 Do not place any photographs, paintings, TV's or other combustible items near the appliance as exposure to hot surfaces will cause damage.
-Maintain safe distances from combustible materials in accordance with these instructions.
+Maintain safe distances from combustible materials in accordance with these instructions - please refer to Table 5.

 The operator must use the tools provided.
 The glove provided is a tool.